-Application is made for consent to partial discharge of mortgage and consent to convey 2,242.3 square metres of land (Part 3), to be added to the abutting property to the west (Part 5), for future residential development.
-Part 4 is to be retained for continued residential use of the dwelling known municipally as 1112 Line Avenue.
+Application is made for consent to partial discharge of mortgage and consent to convey 1,626.5 square metres of land (Part 1), to be added to the abutting property to the west (Part 5), for future residential development.
+Part 2 is to be retained for continued residential use of the dwelling known municipally as 1114 Line Avenue.

 A pre-consultation meeting was held with the applicant of the property and staff from the Town and Niagara Region Planning & Development Services on May 19, 2022 to discuss the subject application.
 In addition, a consent sketch and planning justification brief was provided in support of the proposed development.
 Based on the analysis in the sections above, Planning staff is of the opinion that the proposed boundary lot adjustment is consistent with the PPS and conforms to Provincial, Regional, and local plans.
 The resulting parcels comply with applicable Zoning By-law regulations and should not negatively impact the surrounding neighbourhood with respect to traffic, privacy, and stormwater management.
+The proposed boundary adjustment helps facilitate land consolidation with Part 5 and will be subject to future development applications.
+This land consolidation is the first step in the future development approval process and, therefore it can be supported by Staff.